rithik-dev/easy_container/README.md

 ```

 And a lot more....
-There is a lot of customization available which is self explantory.
+There is a lot of customization available which is self explanatory.
 You can the read the full documentation [`here`](https://github.com/rithik-dev/easy_container/blob/master/lib/easy_container.dart).

 See the [`example`](https://github.com/rithik-dev/easy_container/blob/master/example) directory for a complete sample app.